 Insurance Risk

 Your homeowner's insurance may not cover damage caused by unlicensed work.
-Worse, if someone is injured on your property during the work, you could be held liable.
+Additionally, if someone is injured on your property during the work, there may be liability considerations to be aware of.

 Permit Problems